 Well, the first line of defense, get your vitamins up.

-You gotta get your body in good shape.
+You've got to get your body in good shape.

 And I'm not talking about seed oils.

-Um but in any event, if you don't have the fats, your mucous membranes can't protect you from the viruses because the fats are part of the signaling system that goes to the thymus to tell you to bring on the um anti-infection Brigades, and they also trap things in the mucous membranes for those brigades of cells to come and kill, and they serve dozens of other purposes in your immune system in the process of protecting you from these viruses.
+But in any event, if you don't have the fats, your mucous membranes can't protect you from the viruses because the fats are part of the signaling system that goes to the thymus to tell you to bring on the anti-infection brigades.

-So the first thing is get your vitamins up so that you've got vitamins in your system, and we know that this virus is killing by way of cytokine storms.
+So the first thing is get your vitamins up so that you've got vitamins in your system.

 You can't have a cytokine storm of any size if you've got adequate levels of B6 in you.

-And as long as you've got an adequate level of B6 in your system, uh you can't have a cytokine storm.
+And as long as you've got an adequate level of B6 in your system, you can't have a cytokine storm.

 I don't trust multivitamins myself.

-So I take, you know, I get the vitamins I want and take the uh dosage levels I want.
+So I take, you know, I get the vitamins I want and take the dosage levels I want.

 And that's something everybody has to investigate for themselves.